markteekman/base-css/README.md

 # BaseCSS

 A responsive front-end boilerplate that uses Gulp, a simple Flexbox grid and basic Design System patterns to get you working on new ideas faster instead of having to set up a lot of stuff over and over again (DRY).
 The template uses a couple of Gulp plugins to get you up and running and creating a new project in no time.
-The template contains a SCSS structure with a couple of foundations for each project you create (like colors, fonts, grid, breakpoints, shadows, spacing, sizing, borders etc.).
+The SCSS contains a couple of foundations for each project you create (like colors, fonts, grid, breakpoints, shadows, spacing, sizing, borders etc.).
 BaseCSS runs your HTML, SCSS, JavaScript and images from the `/src` folder to a directly distributable `/dist` folder.

 ## How to use